-As of June 30, 2022, \$73 million aggregate principal balance, rounded to the nearest million, of multi-family mortgage loans financed by General Fund net assets was outstanding.
-As of June 30, 2022, all of such multi-family mortgage loans were current in their payments.
-As of June 30, 2022, the Authority did not own any multi-family developments as a result of foreclosure which had been financed, in whole or in part, with General Fund net assets.
-As of June 30, 2022, \$1,164 million aggregate principal balance, rounded to the nearest million, of single family mortgage loans financed by General Fund net assets (including \$931 million, rounded to the nearest million, of such loans securitized through the issuance of Ginnie Mae and Fannie Mae securities held in the General Fund) was outstanding; 4% of such single family mortgage loans having an aggregate principal balance of \$41 million, rounded to the nearest million, were two or more months delinquent in monthly payments; and 0.7% of such single family mortgage loans having an aggregate principal balance of \$8 million, rounded to the nearest million, were two or more months delinquent in monthly payments; and to the nearest million, were in foreclosure; and 9% of such single family mortgage loans having an aggregate principal balance of \$99 million, rounded to the nearest million aggregate principal balance of \$99 million, rounded to the nearest million aggregate principal balance of \$99 million, rounded to the nearest million.
+As of December 31, 2022, \$83 million aggregate principal balance, rounded to the nearest million, of multi-family mortgage loans financed by General Fund net assets was outstanding.
+As of December 31, 2022, all of such multi-family mortgage loans were current in their payments.
+As of December 31, 2022, the Authority did not own any multi-family developments as a result of foreclosure which had been financed, in whole or in part, with General Fund net assets.
+As of December 31, 2022, \$871 million aggregate principal balance, rounded to the nearest million, of single family mortgage loans financed by General Fund net assets (including \$611 million, rounded to the nearest million, of such loans securitized through the issuance of Ginnie Mae and Fannie Mae securities held in the General Fund) was outstanding; 8.46% of such single family mortgage loans having an aggregate principal balance of \$79 million, rounded to the nearest million, were two or more months delinquent in monthly payments; 0.68% of such single family mortgage loans having an aggregate principal balance of \$.3% of such single family mortgage loans having an aggregate principal balance of \$.45 million, rounded to the nearest million, were in foreclosure; and 5.3% of such single family mortgage loans having an aggregate principal balance of \$45 million, rounded to the nearest million, were in forbearance.